-And I'd love to now express some ideas that haven't really been expressed in the literature, that certainly that I've been involved in, looking at the different types of fatigue and really diagnosing what's stopping us from feeling energized and positive.
+I'd love to share some ideas that haven't really been expressed in the literature, that certainly that I've been involved in, looking at the different types of fatigue and really diagnosing what's stopping us from feeling energized and positive.

 Ashok has spent many years researching the brain neurology of emotion and linking well-being tools with science.
 He has published medical papers on the basis of stress-related illnesses.
 He has appeared in many media as an expert on stress on the BBC, CNN, Guardian Newspaper, ITV, The Independent, and many others.